jekhokie/sysbuilder/README.md

 [AWS Signup](http://aws.amazon.com/free/ "Amazon Web Services")

+Create a keypair with a known name through the AWS Identity service. *Make sure that you download and store the private key in a secure location as this is the only time you will be able to retrieve it*.

-Copy and configure the AWS configuration file based on the credentials obtained in Step 1:
+Copy and configure the AWS configuration file based on the credentials defined when signing up as well as the key information for the SSH key generated.

 ```bash
 cp config/aws_configs.yml.sample config/aws_configs.yml